code-1819/TCP-Chatroom/README.md

 - **Real-time Chat**: Multiple clients can connect to the server and chat with each other in real-time.
 - **Nickname Support**: Clients can choose their nicknames, which are displayed alongside their messages.
 - **Robust Connection Handling**: The server gracefully handles client connections and disconnections.
+- **Admin Commands**: The server now supports admin commands like kicking and banning users.

 ## Getting Started